d-markey/squadron/README.md

 ## <a name="usage"></a>Usage

+**The basic idea behind Squadron is to wrap a set of service methods in a cross-platform Worker, enabling seamless access to the service API from both Native and Browser platforms.**

-First implement a service with sync or async methods you want to expose from workers.
-This approach enables reusing the code in different scenarios: unit tests, direct call from your app, or wrapped in a native Isolate or in a Web Worker.
+To implement this pattern, the best way to go is to first implement a service with sync or async methods you want to expose from workers.
+This approach enables reusing the code in different scenarios: unit tests, direct call from your app, or wrapped in a native `Isolate` or in a Web `Worker`.

 The example below implements a `SampleService` with a synchronous `cpu()` method and an asynchronous `io()` method.
 The service inherits from `WorkerService` and must implement the `operations` map.
 This collection is essentially a